Delhi Times

 Delhi Times is a supplement magazine circulated with the Times of India in New Delhi, Delhi.
 The daily supplement focuses on city specific issues, in a very lucid manner, which generally appeal to urban youth.
 This supplement covers page 3 parties, entertainment news and includes regular features like television guide, movies, regular crosswords.
 A large part of the supplement is dedicated to celebrity gossip from Bollywood and Hollywood.
 It also serves as a lifestyle magazine for readers in Delhi.
+Some of its sections have also faced criticism.
+In December 2024, it celebrated 30 years.